holpet/chatbox/README.md

 Available demo users are: 1. a (logged in) **registered user** and 2. an **anonymous user**.
 No need to actually register to see full functionality.

+#### A/N: Due to server limitations, it may take up to 1 min to load the site initially.
+Thank you for your patience.

 #### Functionality & Properties:

 - Fully responsive (mobile <-> desktop)